-for all $v, w \in H_{\beta}$ and some $\beta \in [0,1)$. \begin{remark} These assumptions do not have to be and are not fulfilled by the scheme that we propose in the following because we neither need to assume the relation $B(v(x))u(x) = b(x,v(u)) \cdot u(x)$, for all $x \in (0,1)^d$, $v \in H_{\beta}$, $u \in U_0$ nor do we assume that the approximations $BB(v,h)(\cdot,\cdot)$ of the operators $B'(v)B(v)(\cdot,\cdot)$ have to be bilinear operators. \end{remark} Here we demonstrate a different approach to deal with the problem of high dimensionality which is able to treat equations which are not restricted to be multiplicative in the $Q$-Wiener process and free of derivatives.
-For the special case of multiplicative noise, our new approach has the same effective order of convergence as the schemes proposed in \cite{MR3320928} or \cite{MR3011387} since the computational cost is of the same order of magnitude.
-However, to treat this class is not our main goal and in the general case we can improve the effective order of convergence compared to the Milstein scheme in \cite{MR3320928}.
-Recently, a special technique to reduce the computational costs by a factor depending on the dimensions of the considered SDE system to be solved has been proposed for the first time by R\"o{\ss}ler for finite dimensional SDEs, see e.g.\ \cite{MR2338537,MR2505871,MR2669396}.
-This technique opened the door for the efficient application of higher order schemes in the case of high dimensional SDE systems.
-Here, the idea is to carry over this approach due to R\"o{\ss}ler to the infinite dimensional setting of SPDEs where it becomes even more powerful because one can achieve an improvement of the order of convergence.
-In this work we will derive a scheme which is efficiently applicable to a broad class of SPDEs.
-A more flexible choice of the operator approximating the derivative is possible as the assumptions \eqref{Wa-Cond-1}--\eqref{Wa-Cond-2} needed in \cite{MR3011387} do not have to be fulfilled.
+In this paper, we present a different approach to dealing with the problem of high dimensionality in the numerical approximation of SPDEs.
+This approach leads to a method that is derivative-free and efficiently approximates SPDEs of type \eqref{semiSPDE} where the operator $B$ is not restricted to be pointwise multiplicative in the $Q$-Wiener process.
+For the special case of a pointwise multiplicative operator, our new approach has the same effective order of convergence as the schemes proposed in \cite{MR3320928} and \cite{MR3011387} since the computational cost is of the same order of magnitude.
+However, to treat this special class is not our main goal and in the general case we can improve the effective order of convergence compared to the Milstein scheme in \cite{MR3320928}.
+Recently, a special technique to reduce the computational costs by a factor depending on the dimensions of the considered SDE system to be solved was proposed for the first time by A.~R\"o{\ss}ler for finite dimensional SDEs, see \ \cite{MR2338537,MR2505871,MR2669396}, for example.
+This technique opened the door for the efficient application of higher-order schemes in the case of high dimensional SDE systems.
+Here, the idea is to carry over this approach to the infinite dimensional setting of SPDEs where it becomes even more powerful because one can achieve an improvement of the order of convergence.
+In this work, we derive a scheme which is efficiently applicable to a broad class of SPDEs.
 We approximate the derivative and reduce the large number of function evaluations by choosing the approximation operator carefully.
-The resulting scheme, the \EDFM, approximates the mild solution \eqref{mild} of \eqref{semiSPDE} with the same theoretical order of convergence with respect to the spatial and time discretizations as the schemes by \cite{MR3320928} and, in case of multiplicative noise, the scheme by \cite{MR3011387}.
-However, the computational cost is reduced by one order of magnitude for a general class of commutative semilinear SPDEs and the overall order of convergence can thus be increased. \\ \\ The structure of the article is as follows.
-First we lay the theoretical foundation and present the setting in which we work.
-In section \ref{Numerics} we introduce the \EDFM and state convergence results.
-Then, an information based model for computational cost is proposed in order to compare the quality of different numerical schemes for SPDEs.
-We show that the computational cost is significantly lower in comparison with the Milstein scheme.
-Although having higher order of convergence, the computational cost of the \EDFM is of the same order of magnitude as for the linear implicit Euler and the exponential Euler scheme.
-Based on this model of computational cost, we compare the effective order of convergence of the introduced \EDFM with that for some recent numerical schemes and state our main result.
-Finally, we present a detailed proof of convergence for the proposed scheme.
+The resulting \EDFM approximates the mild solution \eqref{mild} of \eqref{semiSPDE} with the same theoretical order of convergence with respect to the spatial and time discretizations as the schemes in \cite{MR3320928} and, in the special case of pointwise multiplicative operators, as the scheme in \cite{MR3011387}.
+However, the computational cost is reduced by one order of magnitude for a general class of semilinear SPDEs with commutative noise and the effective order of convergence can thus be increased.